ABOUT ALPINE RUNNING

 Trevor Hostetler has been developing nationally recognized courses in the Pacific Northwest for over 8 years.

 As time in the vertical world became less, running took center stage.
 Trevor began to run around mountains or up less technical routes and the miles piled up and the runs went from sunrise to sunset.
 It is Trevor's hope through Alpine Running, you too will learn more about yourself, those around you but also gain a deeper appreciation for the wild places we run in.
 Trevor resides in Central Oregon, close to Smith Rock State Park where he learned to rock climb.
-He is a father of two, a nurse and a runner of 35 years.
+He is a father of two, a nurse and a runner of 40 years.
+Trevor's background of managing a large infectious disease program at a local county health department for 15 years has served him well during the COVID pandemic, developing protocols that are now used by other race organizers.

 Janessa Taylor has been a runner most of her life, running in middle school, high school, college, and ultras thereafter.
-She has been developing ultras in Oregon and Washington for the past 4 years.
-She spends her time with her daughter and two sons and running in the mountains near her home in Central Oregon.
+She has been developing ultras in Oregon and Washington for the past 5 years.
+She spends her time with her daughter and two sons, coaching high school cross country, and running in the mountains near her home in Central Oregon.
 Born in West Virginia and growing up in Tennessee, the Appalachian Mountains remain a very special place to her.
-She enjoys cooking up long adventures in the mountains, hanging with her kiddos, swimming, cycling, & running with her pup, Nahla.
+She enjoys long adventures in the mountains, hanging with her kiddos, swimming, cycling, & running with her pup, Nahla.

 Photo Teri Smith